ksivamuthu/couchbase-mobile-portal/md-docs/_20/couchbase-lite/objc.md

 ### Compatibility

-⚠️ The new protocol is **incompatible** with Couchbase Lite 1.x, and with CouchDB-based databases including PouchDB and Cloudant.
-Since Couchbase Lite 2 developer builds support only the new protocol, to test replication you will need to run a version of Sync Gateway that supports it.
+⚠️ The new protocol is **incompatible** with CouchDB-based databases.
+And since Couchbase Lite 2 only supports the new protocol, you will need to run a version of Sync Gateway that supports it.

 To use this protocol with Couchbase Lite 2.0, the replication URL should specify WebSockets as the URL scheme (see the [Replication API](index.html#replication-api) section below).
 Mobile clients using Couchbase Lite 1.x can continue to use **http** as the URL scheme.
 Sync Gateway 1.5 will automatically use the 1.x replication protocol when a Couchbase Lite 1.x client connects through "http://localhost:4984/db" and the 2.0 replication protocol when a Couchbase Lite 2.0 client connects through "ws://localhost:4984/db".